onera/Cassiopee/Converter/doc/source/ConverterMpi.rst

 ---------------------------------------------------------------------------

-.. py:function:: Converter.Mpi.readNodesFromPaths(fileName, paths, format=None, maxFloatSize=-1, maxDepth=-1)
+.. py:function:: Converter.Mpi.readNodesFromPaths(fileName, paths, format=None, maxFloatSize=-1, maxDepth=-1, skipTypes=None)

-   Read a node from a file (adf or hdf).
+   Read nodes from a file (adf or hdf).
    If maxFloatSize=-1, all data are loaded, otherwise data are loaded only if the number of elements is lower that maxFloatSize.
    If maxDepth=-1, the read is fully recursive.
 Otherwise, load is limited to maxDepth levels.
+   If skipTypes is specified, load is stopped when given node type is met (HDF only).

    :param fileName: file name to write to
    :type fileName: string